 Schizophrenia affects a person’s perception and can involve hallucinations and delusions.
 When these happen, it can be hard to know what is real and what is not.

+A person with schizophrenia can experience paranoia as a symptom.
 Paranoid delusions can cause a person to fear that others are watching them or trying to harm them.
-Also, a person experiencing a delusion may believe that media, such as the television or the internet, are sending them special messages.
+For example, a person experiencing a delusion may believe that media, such as the television or the internet, send them special messages.

 These feelings and beliefs can cause severe fear and anxiety, disrupt daily life, and limit a person’s ability to participate in work and relationships, including those with family.